raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If a Session Signaling message is received where any of the count fields are not zero, then data in the corresponding section MUST be silently skipped by the receiver (unless specified otherwise by a future update to this specification).
+The skipped data is silently ignored.
+Any skipped data in a Session Signaling request is discarded, and not copied to the corresponding sections in the Session Signaling response.

 The twelve-octet header and the four (usually) empty sections are followed by at most one Session Signaling operation TLV.
 The (optional) operation TLV may be followed by one or more modifier TLVs, such as the Retry Delay TLV (0), which, in error responses, indicates the time interval during which the client SHOULD NOT re-attempt a failed operation.
-Future specifications may define additional modifier TLVs that may be used in addition to the operation TLV.
+Future specifications may define additional modifier TLVs.
 A Session Signaling message MUST contain at most one operation TLV.
 In most cases a Session Signaling request message contains one operation TLV, indicating the operation to be performed.